Jack White (basketball)

-Jackson Thomas White (born 5 August 1997) is an Australian professional basketball player for Mersin MSK of the Basketbol Süper Ligi.
+Jackson Thomas White (born 5 August 1997) is an Australian professional basketball player for Napoli of the Italian Lega Basket Serie A (LBA) and the EuroCup.
 He played four seasons of college basketball for the Duke Blue Devils before debuting in the National Basketball League (NBL) in 2020 for Melbourne United.
 After two seasons in the NBL, he debuted in the NBA in 2022 for the Denver Nuggets and won an NBA championship while part of the Nuggets roster in 2023.

 Early life and career

 White was born in Traralgon, Victoria.
 He grew up playing for the Latrobe City Energy.

 In 2014, White had a one-game stint with the BA Centre of Excellence in the South East Australian Basketball League (SEABL).
 He continued with the Centre of Excellence in the SEABL over the next two years, playing 13 games in 2015 and four games in 2016.

 While at the Australian Institute of Sport in Canberra, White attended Lake Ginninderra College.
 He helped Lake Ginninderra win the national title at the 2015 Australian schools championships alongside teammate Dejan Vasiljevic.

 In January 2016, White signed with the Cairns Taipans of the National Basketball League (NBL) to a development-player deal.
 He made his NBL debut on 15 January against Melbourne United, playing four minutes.